 Government confirms legal action against RCN over May strike

-The Government has confirmed it will take legal action against the Royal College of Nursing (RCN) over a planned strike in a long-running dispute about pay.
+The Government has confirmed it is launching legal action against the Royal College of Nursing (RCN) over a planned strike in the long-running dispute about pay.

-Health Secretary Steve Barclay said he was “regretfully” applying to the High Court to declare industrial action planned for May 2 unlawful.
+Health Secretary Steve Barclay said he was “regretfully” applying to the High Court to declare the walkout planned for May 2 unlawful.

-But the Department of Health and Social Care (DHSC) appeared to climb down from an earlier threat to seek to block the full 48-hour walkout starting from April 30.
+RCN members working in the NHS in England at workplaces with a strike mandate are preparing to take 48-hour industrial action from 8pm or the start of the night shift on April 30.

+But Mr Barclay said NHS employers had contacted him asking him to check the legality of the action because the strike mandate runs out on May 1.

 “Despite attempts by my officials to resolve the situation over the weekend, I have been left with no choice but to proceed with legal action.